 We also consider damages.
 Should there be punitive damages?
 Is this strict neglect, per se neglect?
 We put all of those things together after we look at the facts of the case and determine what we think the value of the case is.
 You’re involved in that process.
 A lot of the information that we need concerning your loved one will come from you, and you’re involved in that process if you’re the person or representative for the estate.
 We have that conversation with you to determine what the value of the case is.
 That’s how we pursue the claims.
 That will be the number that we’ll go after, either in prelitigation or in litigation.

-Did you lose a loved one from the negligence of another in Florida and have questions about our 3 wrongful death facts?
+Did you lose a loved one from the negligence of another in Arizona and have questions about our 3 wrongful death facts?
 Contact experienced Phoenix Wrongful Death Attorneys at Smith & Green today for a legal consultation.

 Like Us on Facebook